asibic/glassalpha/site/docs/index.md

 # Glass Alpha

+!!! warning "Early Development"
+    Glass Alpha is in active development.
+Core audit functionality is coming Q4 2024.
+    Star the repo to get notified when ready for testing.

 ## Open-core AI compliance toolkit for tabular ML

 Glass Alpha provides enterprise-grade explainability, fairness, and compliance tools for tabular machine learning models.
 Built with a focus on regulatory requirements and on-premise deployment.